reefland/ansible-motd-zfs-smartd/docs/hdd-temp-settings.md

 ## Adding Custom Temperature Sensors to HDDTemp Database

-The `hddtemp` utility may have trouble finding temperature sensors on more modern SSDs or NVMe disk devices.
+The `hddtemp` utility may have trouble finding temperature sensors on more modern SSD devices (and does not support NVMe devices).
 This is because the manufactures have changes the S.M.A.R.T. attribute used to hold the information.
 The steps below show that `hddtemp` was unable to locate a temperature sensor for a Samsung SSD 840 Series device.

 ```shell
  $ sudo hddtemp /dev/sda